licensee/licensee/README.md

 ## Updating the licenses

 License data is pulled from `choosealicense.com`.
-To update the license data, simple run `bower update`.
+To update the license data, simple run `script/vendor-licenses`.

 ## Roadmap